TRANSFERRING TO A NEW SCHOOL CAN BE HARD. WE ARE HERE TO HELP.

 Coming from a different school?
 Contact email@example.com to have your courses evaluated.

 AP/IB credits?
-Check the AP/IB transfer credit guide
+Check the AP/IB transfer credit guide.
+Note that we do not give lab credit for AP/IB exams.

 Transferring non-biology courses?
 Check the Pitt Connection Guides or the home department for the course.